 - Diagnose the value (for this specific prospective client) of your services

 Start your conversation with a prospective client by investigating the issue, problem, or goal that they need your help with.

 It’s essential to investigate their situation thoroughly – if you don’t fully understand it, you can’t give a proper diagnosis of the challenges or pitfalls they are facing.
 And without this diagnosis, potential clients won’t see why they need your help and they won’t want to pay your fees.

-In other words, for a prospective client to see the value of your services, they must see that the benefit getting your help is greater than the cost – and the first step is for you to see this value for yourself.
+In other words, for prospective clients to see the value of your services, they must see that the benefit of getting your help is greater than the cost – and the first step is for you to see this value for yourself.

 I recommend you diagnose the worst-case scenario of the cost to a client of getting this wrong or the best-case scenario of the value to a client of getting this right.
 If possible, come up with some examples of where these scenarios have applied to others in the past and the consequences they have suffered as a result.

 - Create questions that will demonstrate the value of your services to this prospective client